 Best Types of Dermal Fillers Used for Tear Trough Correction

-The type of hyaluronic acid (HA) dermal filler selected for tear trough injection is based on a number of factors that include skin type, anatomical concern being treated as well as skin texture and thickness.
-The most commonly preferred dermal fillers at The Naderi Center for Plastic Surgery and Dermatology include Restylane-L and Juvederm Volbella.
+The type of hyaluronic acid (HA) dermal filler selected for tear trough injection is based on a number of factors that include skin type, anatomical concern, skin texture, and thickness.
+The most commonly preferred dermal fillers at The Naderi Center include Restylane-L and Juvederm Volbella.

 Juvederm Volbella is made using Juvederm’s proprietary Vycross™ technology, that gives it an ultra-creamy texture that injects smoothly, delivering natural results.
 Juvederm Volbella absorbs less surrounding tissue volume than traditional fillers allows for better tear trough results with less chance for under eye swelling.

 Sharp needle vs. cannula technique for tear trough injection

 A cannula is a hollow bore needle that has a more rounded blunt end which penetrates the skin.
 Many medical providers prefer to use cannulas for their injections because of a decrease risk of the blunt needle entering a small blood vessel during the injection.
 During filler injections avoiding blood vessels means less bruising and bleeding for the patient, and decrease the chance that filler is physically injected into a vessel.
 Injection of dermal filler into a vessel can result in complications such as skin necrosis and in severe cases with tear trough injections, blindness.
 Cannulas also allow for an injector to deposit filler without as many needle “pokes” in the skin.

 The benefits of cannula method for filler injection include

 - Less pain with injections due to decreased needle sticks